 9. Not making full use of your trust accounting software

 As technology advances, cloud trust accounting software has become the standard and with DPS Accounting management you will get new features being released all the time.
 However many property managers choose to stick to what they’re comfortable with to the detriment of the business.

 It’s important to embrace change and make full use of your software in order to stay competitive in the real estate industry.
+For example, if a buyer is looking at hua hin real estate for sale, your software must have all information on the property, and be able to give real-time updates of the house and around it to the buyer.
 Holding regular staff training sessions can help ensure that your team is leveraging the functionality to make your business more productive, cost-efficient and competitive in the long run.

 All in all…